ikornaselur/similarium/README.md

 easily able to test similar words that end up not being found in the pre-populated "nearby" words.
 This would be a '???' word in the original game.

+## Deployment

+You need to create a new Slack App.
+The app needs the following features and
+functionality:

+* Slash commands
+  - `/similarium` command to manage games in the Slack team
+* Bots
+* Permissions
+  - Bot Token Scopes:
+    - `chat:write`
+    - `commands`
+    - `users:read`
+  - `connections:write` Only if running in Socket mode
+* Interactive Components
+  - Required only when running in callback mode, can be ignored for Socket mode

 ## Attributions
 Based heavily on the original GNU GPLv3 licensed Semantle source code by [David